svenkubiak/mangooio/docs/migrations.md

 ## From 10.12.0 to 10.12.1

-Mostly a drop-in replacement, with one behaviour change around request parameters.
+Mostly a drop-in replacement, with one behaviour change around request parameters and one removed method on `Messages`.

+### Request parameters

 A query parameter can no longer override a route parameter of the same name.
 Previously a request to `/users/1?id=2` bound `id` to `2`, which allowed a client to forge any route parameter.
 The route value now always wins, so the same request binds `id` to `1`.